Implicit Bias of Per-sample Adam on Separable Data: Departure from the Full-batch Regime: Introduction

 Perhaps surprisingly, we find that the answer is \emph{no}.
-Our experiments (\cref{fig:gaussian_cossim}) illustrate that when trained on Gaussian data, full-batch Adam converges to the $\ell_\infty$-max-margin direction, whereas mini-batch Adam variants with batch size $1$ converge closer to the $\ell_2$-max-margin direction.
-To explain this phenomenon, we develop a theoretical framework for analyzing the implicit bias of mini-batch Adam, focusing on the batch size $1$ case as a representative contrast to the full-batch regime.
-To the best of our knowledge, this work provides the first theoretical evidence that Adam's implicit bias is fundamentally altered in the mini-batch setting.
+Our experiments (\cref{fig:gaussian_cossim}) illustrate that when trained on Gaussian data, full-batch Adam converges to the $\ell_\infty$-max-margin direction, whereas Adam variants with a batch size of $1$ converge to a different direction, which is even closer to the $\ell_2$-max-margin solution.
+To explain this phenomenon, we develop a theoretical framework for analyzing the implicit bias of mini-batch Adam and focus on the batch size $1$ case as a representative contrast to the full-batch regime.
+To the best of our knowledge, this work provides the first theoretical evidence describing the \emph{data-dependent} characterization of the implicit bias of Adam with a batch size of $1$.

 Our contributions are summarized as follows: \begin{itemize} \item We analyze \emph{incremental Adam}, which processes one sample per step in a cyclic order.
-Despite its momentum-based updates, we show that its epoch-wise dynamics can be approximated by a recurrence depending only on the current iterate, which becomes a key tool in our analysis (see \cref{sec:approx_Adam}). \item We demonstrate a sharp contrast between full-batch and mini-batch Adam using a family of structured datasets, \emph{Generalized Rademacher (GR) data}.
-On GR data, we prove that incremental Adam converges to the $\ell_2$-max-margin solution, while full-batch Adam converges to the $\ell_\infty$-max-margin solution (see \cref{sec:structured}). \item For general datasets, we introduce a \emph{uniform-averaging proxy} that predicts the limiting behavior of incremental Adam as $\beta_2 \to 1$.
-We characterize its convergence direction as the primal solution of an optimization problem defined by a dual fixed-point equation (see \cref{sec:generalization}). \item Finally, we prove that Signum (SignSGD with momentum; \citet{bernstein2018sign}), unlike Adam, maintains its bias toward the $\ell_\infty$-max-margin solution for \emph{any} batch size when the momentum parameter is sufficiently close to $1$ (see \cref{sec:signum}). \end{itemize}
+Despite its momentum-based updates, we show that its epoch-wise dynamics can be approximated by a recurrence depending only on the current iterate, which becomes a key tool in our analysis (see \cref{sec:approx_Adam}). \item We demonstrate a sharp contrast between full-batch and mini-batch Adam using a family of structured datasets, \emph{Scaled Rademacher (SR) data}.
+On SR data, we prove that incremental Adam converges to the $\ell_2$-max-margin solution, while full-batch Adam converges to the $\ell_\infty$-max-margin solution (see \cref{sec:structured}). \item For general dataset, we introduce a \emph{uniform-averaging proxy} that characterizes the limiting behavior of incremental Adam as $\beta_2 \to 1$.
+We identify its convergence direction as the solution of a \emph{data-adaptive} margin-maximization problem, induced by a Mahalanobis norm whose covariance matrix is determined by a \emph{data-dependent} dual fixed-point equation.
+We further present concrete datasets where this bias reduces to the standard $\ell_2$- and $\ell_\infty$-max-margin classifiers (see \cref{sec:generalization}). \item Finally, we prove that Signum (SignSGD with momentum; \citet{bernstein2018sign}), unlike Adam, maintains its bias toward the $\ell_\infty$-max-margin solution for \emph{any} batch size when the momentum parameter is sufficiently close to $1$ (see \cref{sec:signum}). \end{itemize}